 Be ready to answer questions your doctor is likely to ask, including:

 - At what age did you start puberty?

 - Have you had any sexual problems in this relationship, including difficulty maintaining an erection, ejaculating too soon or not being able to ejaculate?

 - Have you ever fathered a child?

-- Have you had a vasectomy or a vasectomy reversal?
+- Have you had a vasectomy or other abdominal, pelvic or scrotal surgery?